 Six Things Not to Ask or Say to Someone in Recovery

 Words are powerful and can motivate a person to work hard.
 Yet with addicts in recovery, especially those in early recovery, well-meaning friends and family don’t always know what to say.
 The words you use hold power, the power to encourage or send someone right off the wagon.
-To someone who is recovering from an addiction your acceptance and support is important, but so is respect for their feelings and their struggle with the newness of recovery.
+To someone who is recovering from a person with substance use disorderion your acceptance and support is important, but so is respect for their feelings and their struggle with the newness of recovery.

 Here is a list of a few things that you should not say or ask someone new to recovery: